rkt231/PyAnonWebBot/README.md

 # using `-sc "."` to match any content
 for i in {0..3}; do ./AnonWebBot.py -u https://httpbin.org/headers -m 1 -M 3 -sc "."; done
 ```

+Otherwise you can set your custom headers with `-H` option.

 ## Sending data